 Study Variables

-At the time of data collection, not all participants had already received an .
+At the time of data collection (August 1 to November 1, 2021), not all participants had already received an .
 Therefore the outcome variable is defined as the attitude towards a SARS-CoV-2 vaccination and consists of having already got vaccinated or wanting to get vaccinated.
 In addition, participants were asked for their motivation to get vaccinated or not to get vaccinated, respectively.

 To explore possible factors associated with a SARS-CoV-2 vaccination readiness, participants were asked about their trust in as well as their attitude towards the German health care system, sources of information about the vaccination, political attitude, the current mental and physical state of health, migration background and the current vaccination status (apart from SARS-CoV-2).
 In addition sociodemographic characteristics including age, gender, educational attainment, occupation, marital status and monthly income were collected.

 Age was grouped into 5 groups (18-25, 26-35, 36-45, 46-55, 56-73); educational attainment was grouped into no graduation, major school diploma, secondary school diploma and high school diploma (A-level); employment status was grouped into not employed, full-time employed, part-time employed, self-employed, student, apprenticeship, pupil, internship, pension and marginal employment; monthly income was grouped into 9 groups (under 500€, 500 up to 1000€, 1000 up to 1500€ 1500 up to 2000€, 2000 up to 3000€, 3000 up to 4000€, 4000 up to 5000€, 5000 up to 6000€, more than 6000€).
 A score was formed to measure the trust in the German health care system.
 For example, participants were asked using a likert scale how much trust they have in their doctor (the doctor is assessed here as a representative of the health system) and how they rate the quality of treatment.
-Trust in institutions such as the Robert Koch Institute (RKI) or the Paul Ehrlich Institute (PEI) as part of the health care system as well as political actions were also questioned trough a likert scale.
+Trust in institutions such as the Robert Koch Institute (RKI) or the Paul Ehrlich Institute (PEI) as part of the health care system as well as political actions were also questioned through a likert scale.
 The lower the score, the higher the trust in the health care system.
 Respondents were also asked whether they were working in the health sector or not.

 Data Preparation

-A total of 1,131 persons participated in this study.
-Out of the 1,.131, 234 were excluded due to stopping the questionnaire prematurely.
+A total of 1131 persons participated in this study.
+Out of the 1131, 234 were excluded due to stopping the questionnaire prematurely.
 Three were excluded because they filled out the questionnaire intending to manipulate the survey.
-After excluding those 237 persons, the study population consists of 897 persons, of which 424 were eligible for the multivariable regression and 261 for the sensitivity analysis (Figure X).
+After excluding those 237 persons, the study population consists out of 897 persons, of which 424 were eligible for the multivariable regression and 261 for the sensitivity analysis (Figure X).

 Figure 1: flow chart of the study population